-Regardless of the challenges or trade-style category, the Texas Lottery is invested in growing the licensed retailer base through sustained and strategic recruitment efforts in coordination with the lottery operator, allowing for better product accessibility by a broad diversity of consumers and the potential for increased revenue to the state.
+Regardless of the challenges or trade-style category, the Texas Lottery is invested in growing the licensed retailer base through sustained and strategic recruitment efforts in coordination with the lottery operator allowing for better product accessibility by a broad diversity of consumers and the potential for increased revenue to the state.
 From FY 2011 to FY 2015, the retailer base grew by an average of 115 retailers annually.
 Retailer development efforts in FY 2016 and FY 2017 resulted in a net gain of 240 and 205 retailers respectively, due, in part, to acquisitions and new store openings by licensed chain retailers.
 Retailer growth in FY 2018 of 106 locations was in sync with historical trends.
 The FY 2019 surge of 299 additional locations can primarily be attributed to the introduction of lottery sales in Walmart Supercenters.
-It is anticipated that retailer growth will continue to exceed 200 locations per year due to the continued expansion of lottery sales in Walmart Supercenters and Dollar General.
+Record-breaking retailer growth in FY 2020 can be attributed to the addition of approximately 1,500 Dollar General® stores.
+It is anticipated that the retailer base will continue to exceed 200 locations per year due to the continued expansion of lottery sales at existing chains as well as recruitment of independent retailers and new chains.
 The agency is committed to working with the lottery operator and NASPL locally and nationally to identify and implement strategies to continue growth in the retailer base.